Tlf/tlf/doc/Manual.md

 The "separator" character could be the "/" (slash) or "-" hyphen.

-If you scroll to a line like one of these, and pressing ENTER, Tlf will fill the next empty QTC line in QTC block.
-Note, that the line starts with 4 number, and at the end is also a numeric character, and the length of leftover is less than 14, then Tlf also recognizes the QTC line.
+If you scroll to a line like one of these, and pressing ENTER, TLF will fill the next empty QTC line in QTC block.
+Note, that the line starts with 4 number, and at the end is also a numeric character, and the length of leftover is less than 14, then TLF also recognizes the QTC line.

 **IMPORTANT!**